jeffzwang/recipes/seitan.md

     mindsets of a lot of fitness minded omnivores.
 At least, that is my story.
 * This should keep in the fridge for a long time.
 Probably about a week, or more.
+* No matter what, you should probably wait for the seitan to cool before trying to fry it.
+The reason is because if the seitan is still hot when you fry it, then the water in it will more easily evaporate, and when it does, it will combine with oil droplets to create hazardous oil splatters.
+This is the same phenenomenon as a grease fire.
+This is also speculation - maybe there are other reasons, but this seems like it checks out to me.